marcgg/marcgg.github.com/_posts/2014-04-28-frame-based-layout-bad-code.md

 <BODY bgcolor="orange">Menu 1<BR><BR><BR>Menu 2<BR><BR><BR>Menu 3</BODY>
 {% endhighlight %}

-But then you won't have colors on your menu items !
+The problem is that then you won't have colors on your menu items !
 That's when my very clever trick comes in.
 You just need... more frames !

 Change f1.html to look like this: